Insurance Information

 Understanding insurance coverage can be confusing and frustrating for those seeking gender affirming care.
 There is no "best plan" for transgender care since each employer, school, or county has different plans and details.
 In California, some insurance plans are banned from excluding gender affirming care, while others are able to exclude such care.

 Much of the information you need about your insurance can be obtained from the plan website, your employer's HR department, or the phone number listed on your card.
-The U.S. Department of Health and Human Services now has a page with information on transgender health provisions in the Affordable Care Act.

 There are several aspects to insurance: